James Overduin, Towson University, 8000 York Road, Towson, MD 21252

 Dear Prof. Dr. James Overduin:

 Now I am hoping that you can help interpret your colleague’s quote within a Wikipedia article about the Planck units.
-Though I am not a scholar, I do ask questions about the presuppositions that we all bring to bear on any conceptual frame of reference.
-I have four:
+It says, “Paul S. Wesson wrote that, “Mathematically it is an acceptable trick which saves labour.
+Physically it represents a loss of information and can lead to confusion.”[3]” Though I am not a scholar, I do ask questions about the presuppositions that we all bring to bear on any conceptual frame of reference.
+I have asked four in relation to the Wesson quote:

 1) What is the assumed understanding of the nature of time? …of space?